CREATE FUNCTION Statement

 - In the UDF code, you represent the function arguments as an initial pointer to a UDF context structure, followed by references to zero or more structs, corresponding to each of the arguments.
 Each struct has the same 2 fields as with the return value, a boolean field representing whether the argument is NULL, and a field of the appropriate type holding any non-NULL argument value.

-- For sample code and build instructions for UDFs, see the sample directory supplied with Impala.
+- For sample code and build instructions for UDFs, see the sample UDFs in the Impala github repo.

 - Because the file representing the body of the UDF is stored in HDFS, it is automatically available to all the Impala nodes.
 You do not need to manually copy any UDF-related files between servers.